 She has recently had performances at WoWmen Festival KAAI (2020) Playground, Museum M & TAZ, Ostend (2019) Performatik 17,Brussels.
 Crawford Art Gallery, Cork, Argos, Brussels TBG&S, Dublin.
 She has also performed at The Project Arts Centre, Dublin, The South London Gallery & Tate Modern, London, If I cant dance, Amsterdam. and De Appel in Amsterdam.

-Orla Barry lived in Belgium for sixteen years and now lives and works in Wexford, Ireland, where she also runs a flock of 80 pedigree Lleyn and Zwartbles sheep.
-She has recently had performances at The Project Arts Centre, Dublin, The South London Gallery & Tate Modern, London, If I cant dance, Amsterdam.
-The Playground Festival, STUK, Leuven and De Appel in Amsterdam.
-She has also had solo shows at Mothers Tankstation, Dublin, CCB, Museu Bernardo, Lisbon (2011, with Rui Chafes), Irish Museum of Modern Art in Dublin (2006), SMAK Ghent (2005), Camden Arts Centre London (2005), and W139 Amsterdam (2005), Argos, Brussels (2002).
-She has taken part in Manifesta 2 and in group shows such as Sense and Sensibility in Sao Paulo, Some Parts of this World in Helsinki.
+She has also had solo shows at MuZee, Ostend (2019).
+Quetzal Art Centre, Portugal (2017, with Rui Chafes), Mothers Tankstation, Dublin (2014), CCB, Museu Bernardo, Lisbon (2011, with Rui Chafes), Irish Museum of Modern Art in Dublin (2006), SMAK Ghent (2005), Camden Arts Centre London (2005), and W139 Amsterdam (2005), Argos, Brussels (2002).
+She has taken part in Manifesta 2, 39th EVA international and in group shows such as A Growing Concern at the RHA (2022).
 She has been awarded the prize of the Palais de Beaux Arts in the ‘Prix de la Jeune Peinture Belge’ in 2003 and was shortlisted for the Glen Dimplex Prize in 1999.